From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 I've elaborated on this in Book Two, Chapter 13, First Stop, The Flatland Plains

-In reference to Thomas Mann’s book of this same name which we discussed later in Chapter 11, The Magic Mountain of Book Two.
+In reference to Thomas Mann’s book of this same name.

-Of course, Mo would be the first to agree that many mystical traditions exist within these religions such in Muslim Sufism, Jewish Hasidism and Christian Gnosticism, along with many other esoteric expressions.
+Of course, Mo would be the first to agree that many mystical traditions exist within these religions, such as with Muslim Sufism, Jewish Hasidism and Christian Gnosticism, along with many other esoteric expressions.

 This may have been an indirect reference to a statement in the Eucharist.